irislib/faq/README.md

 Posting notes [works](https://iris.to/post/note1e8znafpc9sxgq447t6llsc0thp3eh80mh5zy6g6wqhygu8pf8ggq6maj9q) also by pressing cmd/ctrl + return on your keyboard.

 ### New follower notifications
-Iris shows notifications for new followers but doesn't save the notification yet.
+Iris shows notifications for new followers but doesn't save the notification.
 The notification is only shown when Iris has locally cached someone's contact list and gets a new version of it (updates were made elsewhere).

 ### Notifications